SolarNova88/Test-Builder/INTAKE_TEMPLATE.md

 - Clear Category, Subcategory, and Source Content in this file after processing so it’s ready next time.

 For schema and flow, see `data/README_PROCEDURES.md`.

+---

+## Using an Agent‑Powered Editor (e.g., Cursor)

+This template is optimized for agent workflows.
+When you paste Category, Subcategory, and Source Content in an agent‑powered editor like Cursor, the agent can:

+- Parse your content, generate or normalize MCQs, and write JSON to `categories/<Category>/<Subcategory>/questions.json` automatically.
+- Run the scanner to update counts and refresh the UI locally.
+- Clear the three input blocks in this template after processing so it’s ready for your next paste.

+Benefits: faster authoring, fewer manual steps, consistent formatting, and immediate preview in the running app.
+If not using an agent editor, you can still paste JSON directly via the Import page or follow the procedures to create/update files manually.